 The cost of living in Central Florida is a lot lower than it is in other parts of the state.
 There are plenty of interesting places to shop, dine, and play, and homes can be found under $200,000, even under $150,000.
 Some of the most affordable Florida retirement communities are found in this part of the state.

-In Southern Florida, people love to golf, they love to shop, they love to visit beach towns, and they love to travel.
+In Southern Florida, people love to golf, shop, visit beach towns, and travel.
 Catching a cruise out of Fort Lauderdale is easy, and many of the retirement communities in this part of the state offer community transit so residents don’t have to worry about driving, parking, or battling traffic.

 Condo living is all the rage among active adults on the southern shores of Florida.
-Lakes of Delray is a popular condo community, and in West Palm Beach, Century Village at West Palm Beach offers affordable and resort-like living.
+Lakes of Delray is a popular condo community.
+In West Palm Beach, Century Village at West Palm Beach offers affordable and resort-like living.

 On the Treasure Coast, single-family homes and new construction are more in vogue.
 Cascades at St. Lucie West is popular, and Cresswind at PGA Village Verano is still under construction but generating a lot of interest.